MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

    - Select **+ New**.

-   - Provide the address as **One Microsoft Way Redmond WA 98052 USA**
+   - Provide the address as `One Microsoft Way Redmond WA 98052 USA`.

    - Select **Save & Close** and this will show the newly created record on the Active Build Sites View.